smartDIYs/EtcherMobile_manual/manual/usersetting.md

 If there is a Wi-Fi router in the environment where the Etcher Laser is used, you can connect to your Etcher Laser via LAN by entering the setting information of that router.

 ## Passcode Lock
-You can set a 4-digit passcode on Etcher Laser to restrict its use.
-EtcherLaser with passcode cannot be operated without passcode authentication when connecting.
+You can set a 4-digit passcode on the Etcher Laser to restrict its use.
+The Etcher Laser with passcode cannot be operated without passcode authentication when connecting.
 This function can be enabled/disabled.

 ## Firmware